ewfx/catfe-error-402/README.md

 ### 🖼️ Screenshots:
 ### Ai Agent
 #### <i>Our AI agent combines techniques from Adaptive RAG, Corrective RAG, and Self-RAG to enhance retrieval accuracy and reliability.
-It dynamically routes queries, falls back to web search when needed, and self-corrects responses to reduce hallucinations and improve answer quality.</i>
+It dynamically routes queries, falls back to web search when needed, and self-corrects responses to reduce hallucinations and improve answer quality.The agent also stores history in state using checkpointer memory for context retention.</i>
 ![alt text](artifacts/arch/langchain.png)

 <br/>